-Funding is available to cover the time and expenses of legal representatives and/or expert witnesses used in preparing for, resolving and/or presenting cases before the Environment Court
+Funding is available to cover the time and expenses of legal representatives and/or expert witnesses used in preparing for, resolving and/or presenting cases before the Environment Court and higher courts.

 As part of your application you must include a short resume about your legal representatives and expert witnesses which outlines their relevant qualifications and experience, including the resource management experience of your legal counsel.

 There is no guarantee that any or all requested funding will be awarded.
 The applicant must be eligible for funding and only reasonable costs will be considered for funding.

 If insufficient information is provided, a request will be made for additional information.
 Your application will not be assessed until all the required information has been provided.

 - assistance at council hearings

 - costs incurred before the application being lodged

 - costs of members of applicant groups in any event